blisst/nextjs-urlsearchparam-methods/README.md

 Please let me know if there is something wrong or faulty with these examples.

+# Methods Compared
+- Search params as query paramters, using NextJS Form component.
+[Vercel commerce method](https://github.com/vercel/next.js/issues/53543#issuecomment-2327883526)

+- Search params as query parameters, using normal HTML form component

+- Search params as dynamic URL params (parts of the URL path) with loading page

+- Search params as dynamic URL params (parts of the URL path) with Suspense

 # Default `create-next-app` README follows

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).